GuestMeNot/node-depth-merkle-tree/README.md

          a.
 Rolling back changes, and other fancy features are not supported.
             Adding async makes the API trickier.
 This could be handled internally if needed.

          b.
-The Api should be straightforward.
+The Api should be straightforward and minimal.
 It should be idiomatic Rust.

          c.
 By looking at code samples, usage should be straightforward.